Tourist Refund Scheme

 TRS counters are staffed while outward flights are being processed at Sydney, Melbourne, Brisbane, Perth, Darwin, Adelaide, Cairns and Coolangatta international airports.
 To find the location of the TRS counter, check the website of the airport where you will depart from Australia.At seaports

-At seaports, you can make a claim between four and one hours before your ship’s scheduled departure time.
+At seaports, you can make a claim between one and four hours before your ship’s scheduled departure time.
 Claims can only be made at the last Australian port before departure for overseas, which may be a different port to where you boarded the ship.
 Make sure you have purchased the goods within 60 days of departing from the final port of departure for overseas.

 TRS counters will be available at terminals in Sydney, Brisbane, Melbourne, Cairns, Darwin, Fremantle and Hobart.Other ports